SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 ## The Weekend Conclusion

-This is still a crummy little blog that nobody reads, and I'm still ok with that.
+This is still a crummy little blog that nobody reads.
+And I'm still ok with that.

 There are a few links, probably from the comment sections of a few blogs we're I've